 A well-documented story about a family with an eight-figure estate and many adult children illustrates the efficacy of mediation in this context.24 After laboring through two years of estate planning, the entire family was on the brink of warfare, with siblings pitted against siblings, children not wishing to upset their elderly parents, suspicions running amuck, and tempers flaring high.
 Finally, a mediator entered the trenches.25 After careful review of the proposed plans, the mediator quickly recognized the technical merit regarding "tax minimization," but also identified that a complete breakdown in communication had occurred within the family.26 Each child, sibling, and parent had separate counsel, all with different views.
-Through mediation, a son who was unhappy with the prospect of running the family business could express his concerns in confidence and without fear of disappointing his father.27 The mediator could then confer with the father, who expressed that he did not care for the family business to survive him, and this unexpected revelation allowed for the formulation of a plan to work for everyone.28 When a child cannot tell a parent that the child wants nothing to do with the family business that the parent
+Through mediation, a son who was unhappy with the prospect of running the family business could express his concerns in confidence and without fear of disappointing his father.27 The mediator could then confer with the father, who expressed that he did not care for the family business to survive him, and this unexpected revelation allowed for the formulation of a plan to work for everyone.28 A child who cannot tell a parent that he wants nothing to do with the family business cannot negotiate with a parent who cannot express to the child how little he values the continuation of the business (erroneously believing the child loves it).
+They can express those feelings to the mediator,